Step-Saver Data Systems, Inc. v. Wyse Technology: Facts

 During the relevant period, Step-Saver Data Systems, Inc. was a value-added reseller marketing 'single-user' computer systems (known at the time as micro-computers).
 These 'single-user' computer systems consolidated software from multiple vendors into a single package tailored to the needs of various end-users.

 In an effort to expand their market opportunities, Step-Saver sought to move to multi-user computer systems.
-To facilitate this transition, Step-Saver purchased a multi-user operating system from Software Link, Inc (TSL) known as "Multi-Link Advanced".
+To facilitate this transition, Step-Saver purchased a multi-user operating system from The Software Link (TSL) known as "Multi-Link Advanced".
 They also purchased computer terminals from Wyse Technology that claimed to be compatible with the Multi-Link Advanced operating system.
 Combining these two components with computers provided by IBM, Step Saver began selling their new multi-user solution.
 However, soon after Step-Saver began selling this product, complaints were received by customers claiming that the system was not functioning properly.
 Step-Saver notified both TSL and Wyse of the complaints, but after a large amount of effort the customers' problems remained largely unresolved.

 As a result, 12 of Step-Saver's customers filed lawsuits against them.
 As producers of key components of Step-Saver's overall product, Step-Saver contended that TSL and Wyse were liable in these suits, arguing that the same implied warranties Step-Saver made to its consumers were also made to Step-Saver by TSL and Wyse.

 However, TSL argued that the box-top license on the software delivered to Step-Saver was the only valid agreement made between the two companies.
 Step-Saver challenged this argument, indicating that the box-top license should be non-binding since Step-Saver never explicitly agreed to its terms.